Joint Base Pearl Harbor Hickam

 Navy Specific Information

 As in many areas, the demand for government quarters exceeds the number of available housing units.
-All Navy Family Housing has been privatized and are managed and maintained by Forest City Residential Management, there are 4,512 homes within this Navy Inventory.
+All Navy Family Housing has been privatized and are managed and maintained by Hunt Companies, Inc., there are 4,512 homes within this Navy Inventory.
 Expect a wait, especially if you are interested in a particular neighborhood.
 Although there has been recent construction of new quarters around Joint Base Pearl Harbor Hickam, many military families find it necessary to live out on the local economy upon initial arrival.
 If you are enrolled in the Exceptional Family Member Program inform the housing officials, as your assignment may be handled with priority.
 Call the Housing Services Center (HSC), at 808-474-1820, for availability.

 Air Force Specific Information: